Aira Home AppThe Aira Home app

 a heat pump placed outside the home

-an indoor unit with a LED strip
+an indoor unit with a domestic hot water tank

-a thermostat
+a battery

 When I joined the team